-Restorative ocean farmer and author of Eat Like a Fish
+Restorative ocean farmer, co-founder of GreenWave, and author of Eat Like a Fish

 About Bren Smith